© Crown copyright 2020

 All residential special schools and colleges, jointly with local authorities, and taking into account parents’ views, should assess the risk, both for the individual institution and for the individual pupil or student, in deciding how to apply this guidance most effectively.
 This is likely to include working with the local Public Health England (PHE) health protection team and the local clinical commissioning group (CCG).

 It is important to maintain safe staff ratios, particularly for those pupils or students whose needs mean they are safer remaining in the setting than returning home.
 If necessary, the setting should work with the local authority to draft in staff from other settings rather than close.
 This could include deploying staff from mainstream schools and colleges, or other special schools and colleges that are not remaining open.
 Staffing should be prioritised towards the most vulnerable pupils and students, particularly those in residential provision.
 Where settings cannot remain open safely, they should aim to make closures temporary and reopen once they have drafted in additional staff.
 Local authorities must help with these staff movements and should, as far as possible, disregard the usual boundaries of maintained, academy, college or other institution type to move appropriate staff into priority settings.

-The decision on whether a child or young person self-isolates at their residential educational setting, or at their family home, should be taken in light of each risk assessment, but it is expected that the majority of pupils and students will benefit more from self-isolating at their setting, so that their usual support can continue.
+In the event that self-isolation is needed, the decision on whether a child or young person self-isolates at their residential educational setting, or at their family home, should be taken in light of each risk assessment, but it is expected that the majority of pupils and students will benefit more from self-isolating at their setting, so that their usual support can continue.

 This could include when:

 - there is no suitable family home to return to

 - the health services they need cannot be supplied at home

 - the pupil or student would otherwise be significantly disadvantaged by the change